Sunflower Student Movement: Political

-In a meeting with Taiwanese politician James Soong on May 7, 2014, General Secretary of the Communist Party of China Xi Jinping said that economic integration between China and Taiwan was mutually beneficial, would bring positive results for both sides and should not be disturbed.
+In a meeting with Taiwanese politician James Soong on May 7, 2014, General Secretary of the Chinese Communist Party Xi Jinping said that economic integration between China and Taiwan was mutually beneficial, would bring positive results for both sides and should not be disturbed.
 Xi appeared to address the Sunflower Movement indirectly, saying China wanted to know more about the concerns of people in Taiwan.
 Soong urged Beijing to be more tolerant of Taiwan's centrist and pluralist views.

 On May 18, Lin Fei-fan, Chen Wei-ting and Huang Kuo-chang formed a new organization, Taiwan March.
 The organization aims to reform Taiwan's referendum laws and push for legislative review of the CSSTA, along with other cross-strait pacts and economic bills.

 On May 21, DPP legislators criticized the Mainland Affairs Council for classifying the disadvantages of the trade accord and releasing only information it considers favorable to the agreement.
 Responding to the questions, Mainland Affairs Council Minister Wang Yu-chi said that the classified information was to be used for reference only within the government.
 Deputy Minister of Economic Affairs Cho Shih-chao said that research produced by academics is only used for internal reference for decision making.
 However, neither official explained why only poll numbers favorable to the government's position have been released to the public, while others were not.

 On June 9, deputy economics minister Woody Duh confirmed that since April, China had frozen negotiations with Taiwan over the merchandise trade agreement originally projected to be signed at the end of 2014.
 Some observers attributed the freeze to the services pact logjam.
 The Legislative Yuan held an extraordinary session on June 13 to review the services trade pact and the draft bill to increase scrutiny of future cross-strait agreements.
 Duh urged the legislature to quickly approve the services trade pact and the new law to increase scrutiny of future agreements to avoid delaying the follow-up merchandise trade deal talks.
 President Ma called for progress to be made in the session.

+Hillary Clinton comments

-In an interview for Business Weekly published on June 25, former Secretary of State Hillary Clinton stated that the United States does not want see Taiwan's independence being threatened or undermined.
-Pointing to the crisis in Ukraine, she further warned that the loss of economic independence will affect Taiwan's political independence, and that overreliance on China will leave Taiwan vulnerable.
-While thanking Clinton for reminding Taiwan to act "carefully and smartly" when dealing with China, the Mainland Affairs Council said Taiwan's steady promotion of exchanges with China had not led to over-dependence on China, and that Taiwan had not lost economic and political independence.
+In an interview for Business Weekly published on June 25, former Secretary of State Hillary Clinton said that the United States does not want Taiwan's independence to be threatened or undermined.
+Referring to the Russo-Ukrainian war, she further warned that any loss of economic independence will affect Taiwan's political independence, and that over-reliance on China will leave Taiwan vulnerable.

+While thanking Clinton for reminding Taiwan to act "carefully and smartly" when dealing with China, the Mainland Affairs Council said Taiwan's steady promotion of exchanges with China had not led to any such critical "reliance" on China, and that Taiwan had not lost its economic and political independence.